syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 {% endhighlight %}
 {% endtabs %}

 ## Change the label name for auto-generated editor

-By default property name will be displayed as label text.
-You can change the label text by using display attribute or using the `GenerateDataFormItem` event when `AutoGenerateItems` is true.
+By default, the property name will be displayed as label text.
+You can change the label text by using the display attribute or using the `GenerateDataFormItem` event when `AutoGenerateItems` is true.

 #### Using attribute